 I would say this phase lasted 1.5 years and I had moments of thinking I could try to “eat healthy”, which means, feeling I should eat a certain way, for a week here and there.
 Then I’d wake up.

 Body image was both really hard, and also very liberating.

 I started puffing out my stomach on purpose to be like YEA MY STOMACH IS FILLED WITH FOOD, WHAT ARE YOU GONNA DO ABOUT IT, WORLD!?

 My fears of food and eating mostly went away during the course of this phase.

-Phase 3: EFT This phase started with me doing EFT/Tapping on my residual fears of weight.
-If you don’t know what EFT is, my new book is going to explain how to use it as a way to help you release old patterns.
+Phase 3: Energy Work This phase started with me doing EFT/Tapping on my residual fears about weight.
+The willingness to feel what was scary to feel before, and processing old shit.
 This shifted a LOT more for me, and I barely thought about my weight, and started eating even more.
 Lost some weight accidentally.